Seeing the Goal, Missing the Truth: Human Accountability for AI Bias: Findings

 Similar to our discussion of GPT-generated sentiment scores and their relationship with future stock returns, we first study the ability of competition-threat scores to predict future earnings.
 Table \ref{tab:eps_fmb} reports Fama–MacBeth estimates from firm-quarter panel regressions of next-quarter earnings per share on GPT-generated competition scores, allowing the predictive slopes to differ between goal-aware and goal-blind regimes and across the pre– and post–knowledge cutoff periods.
-Results are shown in Table \ref{tab:eps_fmb}.

-Across specifications, competition scores generated under the goal-blind prompt are negatively associated with future earnings in the pre-cutoff period.
-The coefficient associate with the goal-blind score interacted with the pre-cutoff indicator are negative and statistically significant), consistent with heightened competitive pressure predicting lower subsequent earnings.
-This relation, nevertheless, weakens after the knowledge cutoff.
-Formal tests reported in the bottom panel indicate that the difference between the pre- and post-cutoff coefficients for the goal-blind score is not statistically significant at the 5\% levels.

-By contrast, the difference between the pre- and post-cutoff incremental predictive power associated with goal awareness is statistically significant at the 10\% and 5\% levels across the two specifications, suggesting that the incremental predictive performance dissipates once information about the future is no longer available.
-Economically, revealing the ultimate forecasting task strengthens the association between perceived competitive threats and subsequent earnings realizations, but only during the pre-cutoff when future information is accessible by the LLM.